bootdotdev/blog/content/python/python-vs-javascript.md

 ## Python vs JavaScript Performance

-There are multiple ways to think about performance, but today we’re focusing on run-time performance.
+There are multiple ways to think about performance, but today we’re focusing on [run-time performance](https://www.quora.com/What-is-runtime-performance).

 Modern-day JavaScript is known for having powerful performance, thanks to its V8 engine.
-JavaScript is originally an interpreted language, but when the V8 engine was released, it came with the Just-In-Time (JIT) compiler, which allowed JS compilation and the power to optimize code at compile time.
+JavaScript was originally a run-of-the-mill interpreted language, but when the V8 engine was released, it came with the Just-In-Time (JIT) compiler, which allowed for compilation and the ability to optimize the code in order to run much faster.

 This increases performance not only because it optimizes code, but because compiling results in faster execution time than interpreting.
 And since JavaScript is a lightweight, flexible language, it’s the perfect storm for fast compilation.

-Along with the V8 engine, JavaScript has the Node.js run-time environment, which allows JavaScript to run server-side.
+Along with the V8 engine, [JavaScript has the Node.js run-time environment](/javascript/nodejs-vs-javascript/), which allows JavaScript to run server-side.
 Node.js most notably supports multithreading – or the ability to run multiple tasks at once – a crucial aspect for creating performance-heavy applications.

 In this [Python vs Node.js benchmark,](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python.html) you can really see the influence Node.js has on JavaScript’s overall run-time.

-Python is strong, stable, and readable, but that also means it’s slower than its competitors.
+Python is strong, stable, and readable, but that comes at as a cost as it’s slower than its competitors.
 Granted this doesn’t seem to affect its love and popularity, but it’s not a go-to for performance-heavy applications.

-Python gets its readability from using higher levels of abstractions and has stricter rules around coding, meaning it takes longer to interpret.
-However, it’s these exact features that make it a safe language for large CPU programs.
-There’s also no compilation option, so it relies on slower interpreted functions.
+Python gets its readability from using higher levels of abstraction and has stricter rules around coding, meaning it takes longer to interpret.
+However, it’s these exact features that make it a safer language.
+There’s also no compilation option, so it relies on slower interpreted code.

-It’s not all bad, as Python’s coding time is faster.
-Because its syntax is so simple, you can code programs much faster than in JavaScript.
-Python also has implementations like Jython and Cython that aim to increase performance, but overall, it’s still not to the level of JavaScript's V8 engine.
+It’s not all bad, as Python’s "coding time" is faster.
+Because its syntax is so simple, you can write programs much faster than you would be able to do in JavaScript.
+Python also has implementations like Jython and Cython.
+In fact, when running compute-heavy machine learning workloads in Cython, you basically get the speed of stright C, which outperforms JavaScript and it's V8 engine everytime.

 {{< cta2 >}}

 ## Python vs JavaScript for Machine Learning

-When it comes to machine learning, Python’s influence is undeniable.
+*When it comes to machine learning, Python’s supremacy is undeniable.*

 Python naturally fits into experimental fields.
 It handles machine learning algorithms and data effortlessly, and its readable syntax makes it a stable language to experiment with and quickly make changes.
 Python’s also platform-independent, so you can implement your ML programs across different platforms without losing time rewriting them.

 Along with the correct structural support, Python’s compatible with fantastic deep learning libraries like [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).
 Since it’s supported by the machine learning industry, open-source resources are abundant, as well as community forums perfect for problem-solving and peer support.

 Probably the most attractive aspect though is how quickly you can get started.
 The demand for Python developers in ML is growing and it’s an easy language to learn, creating an ideal environment for getting involved in the field quickly.

-JavaScript, on the other hand, isn’t as popular but it still has its high points.
+JavaScript, on the other hand, isn’t as popular for machine learning.
 JavaScript is natively supported by all modern mobile and desktop browsers, so your ML applications are likely to run on most desktop and mobile devices.
 A.k.a your application will be accessible to most users.

 It’s also compatible with Google’s famous ML and deep learning library TensorFlow.js, as well as [ML5.js](https://ml5js.org/), [Synaptic](https://caza.la/synaptic/#/), and [Brain.js](https://brain.js.org/#/).